-The x-coordinate 14489646124220757767 is the key that unlocks juno.

-If Nikita knew the private key n that her computer generated, she could compute P herself and unlock juno and share her music with Michael.
-Beale Screamer found a weakness in the implementation of the DRM that allows Nikita to find n, which is not surprising since n is stored on her computer.
+The x-coordinate 14489646124220757767 is the key that unlocks juno.wma.
+If Nikita knew the private key n that her computer generated, she could compute P herself and unlock juno.wma and share her music with Michael.
+Beale Screamer found a weakness in the implementation of this system that allows Nikita to detetermine n, which is not a huge surprise since n is stored on her computer after all.